What is heart failure?

-Heart Failure can be diagnosed with several different types of tests such as:
+Heart failure can be diagnosed with tests that include:

-Your doctor may also recommend a cardiac catheterization to determine why the muscle is weak.
+Your doctor may also recommend a cardiac catheterization to determine why the heart muscle is weak.

-The Heart Failure Center at LifeBridge Health Cardiovascular Institute can teach you what kind of heart failure you have and why it happened.
-Some reasons for a weakened heart muscle include:
+The Heart Failure Center at the LifeBridge Health Cardiovascular Institute can show you what kind of heart failure you have and why.
+Some causes include:

 - High blood pressure

 - Coronary artery disease/heart attack

 - Toxic (alcohol or drug-induced)

 - Family history

 If you have HF, you are at risk for developing:

 - Liver disease